Justink-08/alx-low_level_programming/0x00-hello_world/README.md

-A program to display the size of a data type
+A script that generates an assembly code and save the output in a C file